-All of the description above is sort of abstract.
-But this technique has potential to solve problems commonly found in FileMaker solutions.
+All of the descriptions above are a bit abstract.
+However, this technique has potential to solve problems commonly found in FileMaker solutions.
 Here are a few.

 - Ensure that an appointment for a person does not conflict with already existing appointments.

 - Determine when two people are enrolled in the same course at the same time.